Translation disclaimer (Translation disclaimer)

 Your rights

-You also have the right to lodge a complaint with the Information Commissioner’s Office at www.ico.org.uk
+You can also report concerns to the Information Commissioner’s Office (ICO).

 Webpage feedback